OCT-FPGA/Vitis-Tutorials-U280/Getting_Started/vitis-getting-started-moc.md

 scp -i ~/.ssh/cloudlab_openssh app.exe vadd.xclbin suranga@pc153.cloudlab.umass.edu:~
 ```

-Then, depending on your preference, you can choose one of the following two methods to run the program.
+You can choose one of the following two methods to run the program on FPGA.

 #### 3.3.1.
 Local execution